 “It’s been a long time,” I said loudly.
-“I have come to talk.”
+“We have come to talk.”

-The dragon twisted and lowered its massive head to look at me.
-Without a word it began to approach, but as it drew closer its shape shifted in size and stature, until it had completely transformed into a masculine and youthful male.
+The Yunai twisted and lowered its head to look at me.
+He looked like a dragon again, but as he drew closer his shape shifted in size and stature, until it had completely transformed into a masculine and youthful male.
 “I knew you would come eventually,” Noaath said as he finished his approach.
 “I am glad you put the pieces together on your own.”

 “We are still missing a few,” I said.